kevaday/alphazero-general/README.md

 **`cpuct`:** A constant for balancing exploration vs exploitation in the MCTS algorithm.
 A higher number promotes more exploration of new actions whereas a lower one promotes exploitation of previously known good actions.
 A normal range is between 1-4, depending on the environment; a game with less possible moves on each turn would need a lower CPUCT.

+**`fpu_reduction`:** "First Play Urgency" reduction decreases the initialization Q value of an unvisited node by this factor, must be in the range `[-1, 1]`.
+The closer this value is to 1, it discourages MCTS to explore unvisited nodes further, which (hopefully) allows it to explore paths that are more familiar.
+If this is set to 0, no reduction is done and unvisited nodes inherit their parent's Q value.
+Closer to a value of -1 (not recommended to go below 0), unvisited nodes become more prefered which can lead to more exploration.

 **`num_channels`:** The number of channels each ResNet convolution block has.

 **`depth`:** The number of stacked ResNet blocks to use in the network.